It’s time to get serious for a moment or two, lovely people.

 8. If you want to know whether something is a good source of protein, take the grams per serving of protein listed and multiply it by 4.
 If the result is greater than 50% of the calories per serving listed, it’s a good source of protein.
 Again, not all non-fat Greek yogurt brands are the same!

-10. Remember being SANE focuses on water, protein and fiber.
+10. Remember being low carb focuses on protein, fat, water and fiber.

 11. Do not get caught up in the minutiae of vitamin and mineral content.
-Follow steps 1 – 9 above and just concentrate on eating as many SANE foods as possible.
+Follow steps 1 – 9 above and just concentrate on eating as many low carb foods as possible.
 Everything else will take care of itself.